nmackler/pochven_math/README.md

 The simulation works as follows:

 1. Initialize the Pochven constellation with 24 systems and 3 random flashpoints
-2. Start the flashpoint fleet at a random flashpoint
+2. Start the flashpoint fleet at the specified system or at a random flashpoint if not specified
 3. Complete the current flashpoint, which removes it and spawns a new one
 4. Find the nearest flashpoint from the current position
 5. Calculate the shortest path to the nearest flashpoint